ofhellsfire/python-notes/notes/pytest/readme.md

 - `pytest-sugar` - Instafail + Colors + Progress Bar
 - `pytest-flake8` - Check for style plus linting
 - `pytest-django` - Test Django applications
+- `pytest-clarity` - A plugin to improve the output of pytest with colourful unified diffs
+- `pytest-parallel` - A pytest plugin for parallel and concurrent testing
+- `pytest-cov` - Coverage plugin for pytest

 ### Testing Plugins